WordPress Analytics vs Google Analytics: which is best?

 Once you’ve authenticated your website or created a wordpress.com account it’s just a matter or installing and activating the plugin.

-Both Google Analytics and WordPress Analytics require that you authenticate your site or install code on your site.
+In summary, both Google Analytics and WordPress Analytics require that you authenticate your site or install code on your site.

 Google Analytics is an amazing tool (especially considering its free) but it’s also very complex.
 It takes time to learn how to use it and many people find the GA dashboard overwhelming.